cucumber-attic/website/apps/dynamic/views/events/bdd-kickstart-london-18.md

 ## BDD Kickstart - 2 day BDD training

-This course is to be confirmed.
-We're hoping to run late June, 2018.
+We're finalising the details for this course.
+We're hoping to run this in late June 2018.
+[Register your interest](https://www.getdrip.com/forms/3429383/submissions/new) and we'll let you know once we've sorted things.

 BDD Kickstart is a two-day training in the fundamentals of Behaviour-Driven Development (BDD) and Cucumber.
 Thousands of agile teams are benefiting from clearer understanding and greater collaboration between business and IT that BDD brings.